Introduction

 This can be accomplished with a focus on avoiding and minimizing social, physical and environmental impacts.

-This PD&E study will evaluate capacity and interchange improvements that will include:
+This PD&E study evaluated capacity and interchange improvements that include:

 Study Area